Frequently Asked Questions

 What are the affordable housing requirements for new development under the proposed zoning?

-If a property being rezoned is adding development rights (expanded uses and/or additional density allowances), the Affordable Requirements Ordinance will apply to projects with at least 10 housing units, including those being built by-right.
+If a property being rezoned is increasing development rights (expanded uses and/or additional density allowances), the Affordable Requirements Ordinance will apply to projects with at least 10 housing units, including those being built by-right.
 This is typically applied as 20% of total units affordable to residents making 60% of the Area Median Income.

 What are the next steps to begin implementing the land use and development recommendations?

-In the first part of 2025, zoning changes can be introduced to City Council, which starts a legislative process that generally takes a few months before final approval.
 Also in early 2025, CTA plans to release solicitations to sell several properties that have been used temporarily for Red Purple Modernization construction work.
 These properties will be redeveloped into mixed-use transit-oriented development projects that align with recommendations from this planning work, as well as the CTA Red and Purple Modernization Transit-Oriented Development Plan completed in 2018.
 Construction is anticipated to begin sometime in 2026 or 2027 after CTA construction is complete.

 Existing Businesses:

 Legally operating businesses may continue as they are indefinitely, regardless of the proposed zoning.
 The only potential challenges for current businesses that do not comply under a future zoning district may come if they want to expand their space or reinstate their license after a lapse of several months.
-The properties that may be impacted and additional information on restrictions are included in the December 16 Open House Boards.
+The properties that may be impacted and additional information on restrictions are included in the December 16 open house boards.

 Future Businesses: